Alleged rapist gives Queens woman 3 choices: death, rape or sex with son

 Henderson recently paroled after spending 12 years in prison for burglary.
 He's been arrested twice since then.

+NYPD Chief of Detectives Dermot Shea called this a "troubling incident" and said it brings up a greater issue.

-"This case highlights a fundamental breakdown ... how do you have an individual that's parolled for burgarlies, and a short time after, within a month or two, caught with the proceeds of a burglary and he's not violated?"said NYPD Chief of Detectives Dermont Shea.
+"This case highlights a fundamental breakdown ... how do you have an individual that's paroled for burglaries, and a short time after, within a month or two, caught with the proceeds of a burglary and he's not violated?" he said.

+Shea said he's concerned with New York State's sweeping criminal justice reform that passed earlier this year.

+Under the new legislation, which will go into effect in January 2020, cash bail will be limited.

 Henderson faces up to 25 years in prison if convicted.